 OK, the colors are a bit enhanced in order to meet the “lonely planet” cover, but still: the landscape is absolutely fascinating.

 And this is how it looks like “naturally”:

 The path is partly supported by wooden planks, but partly is was really muddy:

 Yes, the trip to Kerlingarfjöll is a bit of an effort, but highly recommended.
 And probably even better in sunny weather.

-Before returning there is the opportunity to stop for a coffee or a light lunch at the “Kerlingarfjöll Mountain Resort” – a noble name for just a few huts in the middle of nowhere.
+Before returning, you should take the opportunity and stop for a coffee or a light lunch at the “Kerlingarfjöll Mountain Resort” – a noble name for just a few huts in the middle of nowhere.
 But coffee and cakes were great!

 Our last days we spent on the Reykjanes Peninsula, close to Keflavik airport.
-On they way there, the crater “Kerid” is worth a short stop:
+On the way there, the crater “Kerid” is worth a short stop: